Understanding your account FAQs

 Your cardmember agreement contains written terms that govern your credit card account and represents a binding agreement between you and Chase.
 This agreement contains information on terms, conditions and responsibilities regarding interest charges, balances, payments, fees, dispute procedures, and other important information.

 Your credit limit designates the maximum amount of money Chase has agreed to loan to you at any one time.
 If your balance should ever exceed the credit line, this is referred to as being overlimit.

 You may request an increase to your credit limit by calling the number on the back of your credit card; you cannot submit a request online at this time.
 Your request for an increase to your credit line is subject to the approval of Chase.

 Available credit is the amount of your credit limit that is currently available for use.

-A cash access line designates the maximum amount of money Chase has agreed to loan to a customer at any one time in cash by cash advance or other cash-like transactions.
+Your cash advance limit designates the maximum amount of money Chase has agreed to loan to you at any one time in cash through cash advance or other cash-like transactions.